bazylevnik0/js13k2023/postmortem.md

 Coding

-I repeatedly use just simple elements(UI).
+1)I repeatedly use just simple elements(UI).
 I devide the logic of game from elements.
-I started from ui, because it is what we play directly, hands of the game, what we touch.
-Then I thought about consequences of “touching” the UI, and went to the full main logic of the game(ye it also not invention and old and existing game, you can read about reference  in wiki).
+I started from ui, because it is what we play directly, "hands of the game", "what we touch".
+Then I thought about consequences of “touching” the UI, and went to the full main logic of the game(ye it also not invention and old and existing logic game, you can read about reference in wiki - "Light Off").

-It is not my first game, and I found interesting pattern in gamemaking - random numbers, for games with some generating we need it(generating is very common word, an it is in many logic cases) but as we know random numbers are not exist, heh.
+2)It is not my first game, and I found interesting pattern in gamemaking - random numbers, for games with some generating we need it(generating is very common word, an it is in many logic cases) but as we know random numbers are not exist, heh.
 Just thinking about it when trying to test my game, because some guy or not guy(all sexes and not sexes what you can imagine) will play and will get own oriented numbers and it is really strange for me, because - how our human system works?
 If not any random numbers exist, so deterministic uhh.

-Ah and matrices, I fall in love with arrays, it is insane - I think all things in the world possible to shape in array.
+3)Ah and matrices, I fall in love with arrays, it is insane - I think all things in the world possible to shape in array.
 I tried to escape and think about OOP or something like this, but no… Folks, I love matrices(and not trying to hide it), just put object in an array and move, shift, choose, delete, etc… Arrrrays!